dutchLuck/ihad/README.md

 if it is shorter than the normal line length.
 The dump can begin at an offset into a file, using the -b X option.
 If the X value is greater than zero then the offset is applied from the start of the file.
-If the X value is negetive then the offset is applied bacl from the end of the file.
+If the X value is negetive then the offset is applied back from the end of the file.